Harrietville Chinese Mining Village

 Highlights of the Harrietville Chinese Mining Village excavation can be viewed on the blog of team archaeologist Melissa Dunk at oschinesearch.wordpress.com

-46 people took part over the three weeks of the excavation at the Harrietville Chinese Mining Village.
-Four sites in the village were excavated - a possible dwelling site (designated as WC1) in the western end of the village, a mysterious stone feature set into a bank of earth (SF1) which expanded upon excavation into extensive stone flagging of a building’s floor, and two sections of the now-disused water race which once supplied water for the village and its vegetable gardens.
+Four sites in the village were excavated - a possible dwelling site (designated as WC1 - West Camp 1) in the western end of the village, a mysterious stone feature set into a bank of earth (SF1 - Stone Feature 1) which expanded upon excavation into extensive stone flagging of a building’s floor, and two sections of a now-disused water race which once supplied water for the village and its vegetable gardens.

 Trenches dug into the water race demonstrated that it was substantial, almost half a metre deep, and would have provided abundant water for the residents’ domestic and garden use.
 The impervious nature of the subsurface clay means it would not have needed lining.

-Highlights of the finds include two Chinese coins dating from the reign of the Kangxi Emperor (1662-1722).
+The oldest objects found were two small Chinese coins, dating from the era of the Kangxi Emperor in the 17th century.
 Such coins were minted by the millions, and remained in circulation for centuries after minting.